claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 You can put a solicitation like this together in a few hours.
 In a standard, three-day 18F procurement workshop, we use only the latter half of the third day to lead our client through an exercise in which we put together such a solicitation.
 With the right coaching, it's not hard.

 Include the Contracting Officer (CO) in this process at every step of the way, starting as early as possible.
 When we host procurement workshops, we insist that the CO join the entire process, instead of just coming for the final day to hear about modular procurement and put together the solicitation.
-The CO needs to have the same base level of knowledge about the Agile development process as everybody else in the room.
-Without knowing about Agile software development, user-centered design, DevOps, etc., this prescribed contract format seems impossible.
+The CO needs to have the same base level of knowledge about the agile development process as everybody else in the room.
+Without knowing about agile software development, user-centered design, DevOps, etc., this prescribed contract format seems impossible.

-Don't use hand-me-down government solicitations to procure Agile software development services.
+Don't use hand-me-down government solicitations to procure agile software development services.
 By focusing on procuring competent development team(s) to achieve clear objectives, your agency can produce solicitations in hours, not months.

-### Use time and material contract types for custom Agile software development services.
+### Use time and material contract types for custom agile software development services
 By **Mark Hopson**, **Vicki McFadden**, **Alan Atlas**, and **Waldo Jaquith**

-**Challenge:** Firm-fixed-price contracts are not appropriate for custom Agile development.
+**Challenge:** Firm-fixed-price contracts are not appropriate for custom agile development.
 {:.guide-highlight}

-#### Executive Summary
+#### Executive summary

 -   Use time and material (T&M) contracts with a not-to-exceed ceiling.
 If there is an engaged government product owner on the development team, they will know what the team is working on every day, so the historical risk of T&M contracts --- costs spinning out of control --- is reduced.

--   Your team won't know the exact requirements for a software product before development, so don't use firm-fixed-price (FFP) for Agile software development.
+-   Your team won't know the exact requirements for a software product before development, so don't use firm-fixed-price (FFP) for agile software development.

--   Don't measure Agile quality or outcomes by the completion of a number of sprints or user stories.
+-   Don't measure agile quality or outcomes by the completion of a number of sprints or user stories.

 #### Recommendation

-We recommend a time and material (T&M) contract for Agile software development with a not-to-exceed ceiling.[^ceiling]
+We recommend a time and material (T&M) contract for agile software development with a not-to-exceed ceiling.[^ceiling]

-Flexibility is an absolute necessity for Agile software development.
-In an Agile project, there are no predetermined requirements listed as "shall" statements.
+Flexibility is an absolute necessity for agile software development.
+In an agile project, there are no predetermined requirements listed as "shall" statements.

 Instead, there is a product backlog comprised of user stories, which the product owner regularly adds to and re-orders to reflect each story's priority.
 Priorities can change at any time based on user research, changing agency needs, law or policy changes, etc. There is no way to know in advance what work will need to be done.

-In Agile software development, an agency does not buy a defined product.
+In agile software development, an agency does not buy a defined product.
 Instead, it buys development teams' (developers, designers, content strategists, etc.) time.
 Therefore, the most appropriate contract type is T&M. The government, through an engaged product owner, can constantly prioritize the work to be done and measure software quality.
 The product owner should know what the development team is working on every day.

 The traditional government fear of T&M contracts is that costs spin out of control.
 The empowered product owner[^owner] reduces this risk though daily communication, and frequent -- every sprint -- inspection of performance against a quality assurance surveillance plan (QASP).
 We also encourage using a not-to-exceed ceiling to put an additional cap on expenses to protect the government's interest.

 In addition to flexibility, another T&M benefit is that it allows for development team flexibility to scale up and down as needed.
-Stable teams are a core tenet of agile development.
-Agile frowns on changing team structures more often than needed, but T&M allows the product owner to do so if necessary.
+Stable teams are a core tenet of agile development. agile frowns on changing team structures more often than needed, but T&M allows the product owner to do so if necessary.

 A real-life example: a new government product owner rightly determined that they could only manage one scrum team since the role was new.
 Six months into the project, the government product owner had mastered the role and was confident in their abilities.
 They decided to add an additional scrum team to speed development work.
 Once the key functionality has been built, the government product owner plans to return to one scrum team, likely smaller than the original.
 These changes are made possible by using T&M. No modifications are necessary because the agency is paying for the time humans spend building out the product -- the number of humans and which roles are filled can change.